Cat Throwing Up Worms

 1. Hold the cat firmly but gently in your lap.

-2. Gently tilt her head backwards and open her jaw with your forefinger.
+2. Gently tilt their head backwards and open their jaw with your forefinger.

-3. Place the pill as far back on her tongue as you can.
+3. Place the pill as far back on their tongue as you can.

-4. Holding her mouth closed, allow her to return her head to a comfortable position.
+4. Holding their mouth closed, allow them to return their head to a comfortable position.

-5. Carefully stroke her throat downward until she swallows.
+5. Carefully stroke their throat downward until they swallow.

 Your vet will probably give you instructions for dealing with any other pets in your home and will likely want to give them worming medication as well.
-You may be asked to keep your cat, and her kitty litter separate from any other cats for a time.
+You may be asked to keep your cat, and their kitty litter, separate from any other cats for a time to prevent transmission.

 • Keep new cats separated from the rest of your cats until you can have them checked for worms.